marciof/Eon/specification/specification.md

 Calling a function creates a new [bindings](#bindings) map from the [deferred](#defer) function call itself, [prototypically](#prototype) inherited from the current bindings in scope, and then evaluates it using the new bindings returning the result.
 Calling an empty function evaluates to itself.

 Tail calls are guaranteed to be efficient and use a similar amount of memory as an iterative loop.
+A tail call is a self-recursive function call when it calls itself, a tail function call when it's the last expression in the calling function, or a self-tail function call when it calls itself as the last expression.

 - **Prototype:** empty [function](#function), `()`
 - **Base Prototype:** empty [map](#map), `{:}`